Yosh31207/Easy-Matching/README.md

     _         = "positive"s
 );

-// These syntax are also OK.
+// This syntax are also OK.
 match(x) (
     (_ <  0)  = "negative"s,
     when(0)   = "zero"s,